ercodex/Predicting-New-Medicines-with-Random-Forest-Classifier/README.md

 3. **Building the Model**
    - With the clock ticking, I went for the most practical option for me: **Random Forest Classifier**.
 No fancy hyperparameter tuning.
 There was barely any time, and I felt the most experienced in **RFC**
    - Training posed another hustle.
 The dataset was too large for my setup, and NumPy just didn’t cut it.
-Enter **Dask**, the lifesaver!
+Enter **Dask library**, the lifesaver!
 It handled chunked training like a charm, and I managed to train, predict, and submit just before the deadline.
    - Each training session nearly took 8 hours.
 My laptop was working like a full-time employee.

 4. **The Results**